tqvarnst/jdg-labs.old/projects/lab-guides/lab1-guide.md

 			}
 		}

-1. Soon we are ready to deploy the application, but first we should add the Config class to Arquillian by uncomment the following line in TaskServiceTest.java
+1. Soon we are ready to deploy the application, but first we need to make sure that test passes.
+Before we run the test, lets check that TaskServiceTest.java add the Config class to the test, liek this:

 		.addClass(Config.class)